SpellarBot/learnjava/effectivejava/README_EffectiveJava.md

 Approaches:
 * SingletonUsingStatic - private constructor. public static field holds the reference.
 * SingletonUsingStaticFactory - private constructor. private static field holds the reference, accessible via getInstance().
-This is better becuase if you change the implementation to non-singleton, client would not know.
+This is better because if you change the implementation to non-singleton, client would not know.
 * SingletonUsingEnum - preferred approach.

 ### Item 4.
 Enforce noninstantiability with a private Constructor
 Make a class noninstantiable by putting a private constructor in it.
 This is typically done for Utility classes so that people don't instantiate them.

 ### Item 5.
-Avoid creating unncessary objects.
+Avoid creating unnecessary objects.
 Specific example of String class.
 Wrong:
 ```